-The GRE general test is required of all applicants with exceptions noted below.
+We require the GRE general exam of all applicants with the exceptions noted below.
 We will accept the GRE General Test at Home version for the 2021-22 application cycle.
-Only the Biophysics and the Physics graduate program requires applicants submit scores from the Subject Test of the GRE.
-Consult the program to which you are applying for its requirements.
-Although current scores are preferred, some graduate programs will accept scores from tests taken within the last five years.
-UCR's school code is 4839.
-GRE department and major codes can be found here.
-If you are ETS has not assigned a major code to the graduate program you are interested in, you can select Undecided (0000).
-For more information on the GRE exam, visit ETS.
+Only the Biophysics and the Physics graduate program requires the GRE Subject exam.
+Although current scores are preferred, some graduate programs will accept scores taken within the last five years.
+Our school code is 4839.
+You can find GRE department and major codes here.
+If ETS has not assigned a major code to the graduate program you are interested in, select Undecided (0000).
+For more information on the GRE , visit ETS.